-Together, we all strive to make our community a safe, enjoyable and academically focused environment.
+Together, we all strive to make our community a safe, enjoyable, and academically focused environment.

 Getting Settled